arjunverma2004/Eduhelper-Bot/README.md

 ## **🤝 Contributing**

-Contributions are welcome\!
+Contributions are welcome!
 If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request.

 ## **📄 License**